iholder1226/Academic-Java/README.md

 # Academic-Java
-A reop for java code generated during my studies at Diablo Valley College
+A repo for java code generated during my studies at Diablo Valley College